isaacg1/isaacg1.github.io/index.md

 ![Izzy Grosof's portrait - A nonbinary person with their head and shoulders visible, wearing a white scoop-necked top with large purple flowers.](/assets/website-photo.jpg)

 I am an [assistant professor](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/grosof-isaac.html) at Northwestern University, in the Industrial Engineering and Management Sciences (IEMS) Department.
+I also have a courtesy position in the NU Computer Science (CS) Department.

 I research stochastic queueing theory, with a focus on scheduling and resource allocation, and optimal multiserver policies in particular.

-I am advising two wonderful PhD students:
+I am advising three wonderful PhD students:

 * [Ziyuan Wang](https://www.mccormick.northwestern.edu/industrial/people/graduate-students/#ziyuan-wang)
 ([Linkedin](https://www.linkedin.com/in/ziyuan-wang-826178238)).